mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 ### *Spark Core:*

 The Spark Core is just a computing engine.
-Its architecture is composed of a Storage System(stores the data to be processed) and Cluster Manager(Used to run Spark tasks across a cluster of machines)
+Its architecture is composed of a Storage System(stores the data to be processed) and Cluster Manager(Used to run Spark tasks across a cluster of machines).
+In our case here, we are using the HDFS and the YARN as the Cluster Manager.

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-23.png)